Last updated: 7 April 2026

 Industry analysts estimate the Security + Intune bundle will sit between $12 and $15 per user per month on top of E3.
 That represents a potential 30 to 40 per cent saving compared to upgrading to E5.
 For organisations that need advanced security and data governance but do not use every E5 feature, this is worth a serious look.

 For Perth businesses exploring AI adoption, this is a meaningful change.
 Your staff will have AI tools available whether you have a formal policy or not.
-That means you need governance in place to manage how AI is used across your organisation.
+That means you need governance in place.
 If you have not thought about this yet, a virtual CIO engagement can help you build an AI usage framework that protects your data while giving staff the tools to be more productive.

 With Business Basic and Business Standard both going up while Business Premium holds steady, the maths is changing.
 Business Premium includes everything in Business Standard plus: